turingschool/backend-curriculum-site/module2/lessons/many_to_many.md

 end
 ```

-The first thing we need to set up is the connection to the join table.
+The first thing we need to set up is the connection between our model and our table.
 Running this gives us:

 ```bash
 NameError: